“Philip Morris CEO’s Ambition for Environmentally, Socially and Governance Responsible Company”

 The CEO of Philip Morris International has expressed his desire to transform his group into a company that respects environmental, social and governance criteria.
 A daring turn that is far from being achieved.

 Philip Morris, future responsible company that meets environmental, social and governance (ESG) criteria?
 The hypothesis may seem far-fetched, but the CEO of the American tobacco company firmly believes in it, in an interview given to the Financial Times.
-Asked by the business daily about the possibility of his company being qualified for ESG criteria in the future, Jacek Olczak replied: “I think so.”
+Asked by the business daily regarding the possibility of his company being qualified for ESG criteria in the future, Jacek Olczak replied: “I think so.”

 But the CEO of Philip Morris International believes that by gradually moving away from traditional tobacco products, his group is embracing social and environmental responsibility.
 Behind this unexpected profession of faith, especially on the eve of World No Tobacco Day, there is actually a major investment challenge.